Interested in joining the TSE Family?

 Training, Education, Experience

-The POST Basic Certificate is the first level of professional police/peace officer training certificates.
-While not necessarily a requirement for all positions with TSE, it is very strongly preferred.
-In addition to a Municipal/State POST Certificate, we also honor PSO, and SPO certificates from recognized and/or accredited institutions.
+The P.O.S.T.
+Basic Certificate is the first level of professional police/peace officer training certificates.
+This is a requirement for most uniform positions with TSE.
+The POST may be referred to by a different name in some states (e.g. in Pennsylvania, POST is officially referred to as MPOETC.)
+In addition to the POST Certification, TSE may also honor PSO, DPS, P&P, Sheriff, and SPO certifications from recognized and accredited institutions.

 You can obtain a Basic POST Certificate in two ways: